kwell755/DatabaseGradebook/README.md

 The source code;
 A README file.
 The minimum required content of the file should contains the instructions to compile and execute your code;
 The test cases that you use and the results that you get from the test cases.

+Test cases are provided within the final code.
+The output of those cases are put into a text file for better formmating.
+I ran the code by using the webiste https://paiza.io/en/projects/new?language=mysql